EnricoFerro/Learn-NgRx/README.md

 * [Angular](https://angular.io)
 * [RxJs](https://rxjs.dev/)

-It better to have some knowledge of reactive apps
+It better to have some knowledge of state theory

 ## Getting Started